sfigg/commercialization-public/test/hlk/testref/troubleshooting-device-fundamentals-reliability-testing-by-using-the-windows-hck.md

 -   See [Use kernel debugging to debug Device Fundamentals Reliability test failures](use-kernel-debugging-to-debug-device-fundamentals-reliability-test-failures.md) for more information.

--   See [Troubleshooting Windows HLK Test Failures](p_hlk.troubleshooting_windows_hlk_test_failures#sysx) in Troubleshooting Windows HLK Test Failures for general guidance on how to troubleshoot system bug checks during Windows HLK test runs.
+-   See [Troubleshooting Windows HLK Test Failures](..\user\troubleshooting-windows-hlk-test-failures.md#sysx) in Troubleshooting Windows HLK Test Failures for general guidance on how to troubleshoot system bug checks during Windows HLK test runs.

 ### <span id="Test_hangs"></span><span id="test_hangs"></span><span id="TEST_HANGS"></span>Test hangs

 Test hangs frequently occur during Device Fundamentals Reliability tests.
 Test hangs are typically seen when I/O request packets (IRPs) (typically, I/O and PNP IRPs) become stuck in drivers and prevent the tests from progressing.

-**Note**
+>[!NOTE]
+>
 Windows HLK will eventually cancel and fail a hung test so that the next scheduled test can proceed.